 As it is the most used CMS, it is true that it gets hacked more often times than some other platforms.
 However, most of the times these hacks are made through third-party plugins and not the WordPress core itself.
 The core code hasn’t been hacked that many times in the history of WordPress and due to the large WordPress community, these backdoors in the core code are often fixed very quickly.
 Sucuri publishes data on security between different platforms and also informs what was the way in for the hackers.

 Since most sites are probably using the default WordPress themes, there are some similar websites out there for sure.
 However, there is a wide selection of different themes available, both free and premium, so there are plenty of options available to build something different.
 Take a look at the themes at ThemeForest, there is plenty to choose from.
 You can also build your own theme on top of a starter theme or from scratch.

-Since most of the websites use same CSS and JS frameworks, you could argue that all sites building with these popular frameworks look alike as well.
+Since most of the websites use the same CSS and JS frameworks, you could argue that all sites building with these popular frameworks looks alike as well.

 You have to use plugins to build sites

 Well this might be the approach that some WordPress developers use to build websites, but it isn’t the greatest approach.
 Usually, this method is used by people who aren’t developers and for them, extending the WordPress functionality by plugins is the only option to extend it.
 However, good WordPress site mainly rely plugins when it comes to SEO and Analytics since the different page builders and other multi-purpose plugins have a lot of extra that you really don’t need, if you know what you are doing.
 You don’t want to have any excess fat on your body, and you don’t want to have any excess on your website either as it will slow down your site.

 Good code can be reused on the site and you shouldn’t have to repeat yourself.